Bachelor of Management

-A Bachelor of Management or a Bachelor of Management Studies (BMgt, BMgmt) is an undergraduate degree for management studies offered by many universities throughout the world.
-The course allows you to obtain the knowledge and skills needed to assume management positions in a wide range of organizations.
-Management studies programmes provide students with a solid foundation in organizational behavior and human resource management, and students can further develop their knowledge in specific areas of interest through electives in labor-management relations, negotiation, conflict resolution, compensation systems, and organizational development.
-In addition to business management courses, this degree program will equip you to understand how organizations work, how they are managed, and how they interact with object-oriented programming using C++ and data structures in national and international environments.
+A Bachelor of Management (BMgt or BMgmt) is an undergraduate degree program offered by numerous universities worldwide.
+This program equips students with the knowledge and skills necessary to assume managerial roles in a variety of organizations.
+It provides a solid foundation in organizational behavior and human resource management, while also allowing students to specialize in specific areas of interest through elective courses such as labor-management relations, negotiation, leadership, conflict resolution, compensation systems, and organizational development.
+Additionally, this degree program provides insights into how organizations function, how they are managed, and their interactions in both national and international environments.

-BMS Program structure
+BMS program structure

-Core and Major Curriculum
+Core and major curriculum

 This programme enables students to develop advanced knowledge and skills in a range of business functions while setting them within the wider context of current business practice.

 In the first and second years, students have a variety of choices with an understanding of the role of the core business disciplines: